syncfusion-content/maui-docs/MAUI/Masked-Entry/Getting-Started.md

 ## Adding a .NET MAUI Masked Entry reference

 Syncfusion .NET MAUI controls are available in [Nuget.org](https://www.nuget.org/).
-To add [.NET MAUI Masked Entry] to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Inputs](https://www.nuget.org/packages/Syncfusion.Maui.Inputs) and then install it.
+To add `.NET MAUI Masked Entry` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Inputs](https://www.nuget.org/packages/Syncfusion.Maui.Inputs), and install it.

 ## Handler registration